Social class in Iran: Middle class

+After the revolution, the composition of the middle class remained largely the same, but its size grew significantly—rising from about 15 percent of the population in 1979 to over 32 percent by 2000.
+A major factor behind this expansion was unprecedented access to education.
+Prior to the revolution, universities were primarily located in major cities, and much of Iran’s educated middle class was brought in from the West to fill workforce gaps.
+While cities like Tehran and Esfahan did have established universities with a fair amount of local enrollment, these students were often cosmopolitan leftists who opposed the Shah and ultimately supported the 1979 revolution.

+The cultural divide between Iran’s secular and religious middle class did not disappear after the revolution; however, the political dynamics between the two groups shifted dramatically.
+Before 1979, the secular middle class had more influence, and the state sought to limit religion to the private sphere.
+After the revolution, however, the Islamic Republic promoted religion as a central part of public life.
+This shift has had a significant impact on the economic divide: while religious Iranians, especially those in the bazaar, security forces, and government, became more politically and economically powerful, the secular middle class found itself marginalized, with many of its members experiencing economic decline.
+This reversal of fortunes has been a source of tension, as secular individuals often resent the religious dominance in political and social life, particularly in laws they feel encroach on their personal freedoms.

-After the revolution, the composition of the middle class did not change significantly, but its size doubled from about 15 percent of the population in 1979 to more than 32 percent in 2000.
-Several prerevolutionary social groups still were identifiable, including entrepreneurs, bazaar merchants, physicians, engineers, university teachers, managers of private and public concerns, civil servants, teachers, medium-scale landowners, junior military officers, and the middle ranks of the Shia clergy.
-New groups also emerged, including technicians in specialized fields such as communications, computers, electronics, and medical services; owners of small-scale factories employing fewer than 50 workers; owners of construction firms and transport companies; and professional staff of broadcast and print media.
+Several prerevolutionary social groups still were identifiable, including bazaar salesman, physicians, engineers, university teachers, managers of private and public concerns, civil servants, teachers, medium-scale landowners, junior military officers, and the middle ranks of the Shia clergy.
+New groups also emerged, including technicians in specialized fields such as communications, computers, electronics, and medical services; owners of small-scale factories employing fewer than 30 workers; owners of construction firms and transport companies; and professional staff of broadcast and print media.
 Merchants, especially those with ties to bazaar-based organizations even though their stores were physically located outside the traditional covered bazaars, gained access to political power that they had lacked before the Revolution.

-The prerevolutionary cultural divide between those middle-class individuals who had a secular outlook and those who valued a role for religion in both public and private life did not disappear.
-Since 1979, however, the political relationship between these two contrasting views has reversed.
-Whereas under the monarchy the state tried to restrict religion to the private sphere, under the Islamic Republic the state consciously has promoted religion in public life.
-Secularly oriented Iranians have tended to resent this dominant role of the religious outlook in politics and society, especially its manifestations in numerous laws and regulations that they perceive as interfering with their personal lives.
-Whereas the secular-religious divide cuts across all occupational groups, in general those who promote religious values and the public observance of prayers and religious rituals tend to be more heavily concentrated in the bazaar, security forces, and managerial positions in the bureaucracies than in other lines of work and other professions.